carmencchow/cyclistic_casestudy/README.md

 The following recommendations are aimed at boosting annual membership enrollment among casual riders.

 <b>1.
 Spring and Summer Enrollment Campaigns</b>
 <p>To prepare for an uptick in casual rides in spring and summer, Cyclistic should plan their marketing campaign in March/April.
 Their ads should focus on the cost-saving and health benefits of upgrading to an annual membership in time with the summer.
 Since casual riders are the most active during the summer months, campaigns should launh ahead of the season.
+Emphasize unlimited access to Cyclistic's bike share program

 <b>2.
 Pricing Structure</b>
 <p>Cyclistic should implement a new pricing structure to increase enrollment in their annual membership.
 This could include a tiered membership, such as a monthly plan at a fixed price that could eventually encourage casual riders to become full members.
-To further incentive annual memberhips, Cyclistic could introduce a surcharge for casual riders by increasing the rental fee after a certain distance quota is reached.
+To further incentive annual memberhips, Cyclistic could introduce an overcharge fee for casual riders for every additional 30 minutes.
+This is important especially for riders who are discouraged by the perceived cost of an annual membership. by increasing the rental fee after a certain distance quota is reached.
 Another idea could be to offer a two-tiered annual plan, where members have the option to pay up front or in monthly installments, which may be more feasibale to increase and retain membership.
+Offer the annual membership at a lower price point than casual rides.

 <b>3.
 Offer Membership Perks</b></p>
 <p>Cyclistic can incentivize their annual membership by offering sign-up perks to casual riders who are interested in trasnferring to an annual membership.
 These could be in the form of tickets or discounts to local attractions, restaurants, and shops.
 Cyclistic can partner with brands and businesss in the vicinity of the 10 most frequented bike stations.
 Bundling admission passes with